GovernorFancyPants/desolaterunner/_drafts/running-the-fisherman-s-trail.md

 ---
 A year and a half ago me and my friend Pedro set out on a mission to explore the south west coast of Portugal, more specifically the Fisherman's Trail.

+I made a short documentary about our adventure that didn't go quite as planned but nonetheless was a great experience and a lot of fun.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/PgKfAXEWAIs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We had talked about doing this trail for quite a while.
-So when I got back from a solitude couple of months in the cold and harsh Swedish mountains, I booked a trip down to the sunny pre summer of Lisbon.
+So when I got back from a solitude couple of months in the cold and harsh Swedish mountains, I booked a flight down to a sunny Lisbon.
 That's where my friend Pedro lives and from there we rented a van and drove down the coast to the Alentejo region.

 Why?